BetMGM Bonus Code GOALMAX1500: Get $1500 Bonuses for NFL Regular Season Finale, NBA & EPL | Goal.com US

 How to claim the BetMGM bonus code

+- Make an account on BetMGM by following the link here and clicking “Sign Up”

-- Next, sign up for an account and use the bonus code GOALMAX1500
+- While you enter your details, put in the bonus code GOALMAX1500

-- You’ll then be credited with 20% of your deposit in the form of bonus bets
+- Your account will be credited with bonus bets worth 20 percent of your deposit

-- You must use the bets within seven days; otherwise, they will expire
+- You must use the bonus bets within one week of receiving them

 What can you use your BetMGM bonus code on today?